nathancarter/semigroupviz/to-do-list.md

 ## Cayley graphs

- * Write the chapter on Cayley graphs.
- * Document the functions on Cayley graphs in `main.gd`.
  * Add option for left-multiplication and document that.
  * Add option to return JSON form rather than render it, so the user can manipulate the cytoscape options however they choose; document this.